Frannie-cpu/iam-project/README.md

 **Why this matters:** if a hacker steals Abel's password while the role is switched off, they get only an ordinary account, not admin power.

+**STEPS**

-I added a new assignment and added the **Helpdesk Administrator** role.**Global Administrator** role will be excessive for UT Support, so **helpdesk administrator** is suitable.
+- I added a new assignment and added the **Helpdesk Administrator** role.**Global Administrator** role will be excessive for UT Support, so **helpdesk administrator** is suitable.

 > ![Users List](screenshots/addrole.png)

->
-  > I added Abel Jaanus as a member to the role and set assignment type to `Eligible` and not `Active` .
+-  I added Abel Jaanus as a member to the role and set assignment type to `Eligible` and not `Active` .
 This way Abel is only eligible and needs to authenticate and activate, the assigned role.
->

 > ![Users List](screenshots/addmember.png)

->
-> I setup the assignment maximum duration to 4 hours, to require multi-factor authentication on activation, require justification, and require approval to activate.
+-  I setup the assignment maximum duration to 4 hours, to require multi-factor authentication on activation, require justification, and require approval to activate.
->

 > ![Users List](screenshots/rolesettings.png)
 >
 > Abel is now `Eligible`  for the assigned role but needs to activate the role on their end before they can use it.